MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 ## Instructions

-### How to Configure the Mixed-Reality Toolkit Profiles
+### How to Configure the Mixed-Reality Toolkit Profiles (Change Spatial Awareness Display Option)
+In this section we will learn how to customize and configure the default Mixed Reality Toolkit profiles by adjusting the display option of the spatial awareness mesh.
+You may follow these same principles for adjusting any settings or values in the MRTK profiles.

 1. Select Mixed-Reality Toolkit (MRTK) from the “BaseScene” hierarchy.
 In the inspector panel, look for the “Mixed Reality Toolkit Script” and select the “active profile” as shown in the figure below.
 Double click to open it.